 Image of Brad Bergesen via Wikimedia.

 Images of David Hernandez and L.J.
 Hoes via Zimbio.

 Images of Brandon Snyder, Pedro Beato, and Matt Angle via espn.com.

 Image of Zach Britton via Amazon.com.

-Images of Ryan Adams, Blake Davis, and Kyle Hudson via Wikipedia.
+Images of Ryan Adams, Blake Davis, Kyle Hudson, and Jonathan Schoop via Wikipedia.

-Images of Manny Machado and Dylan Bundy: Greg Flume/Getty Images.
+Images of Manny Machado and Dylan Bundy: Getty Images/Greg Flume.